-SEC.
-5. TOBACCO USE
+Sec.
+5. Tobacco Use

-RMA further intends to provide a tobacco-free environment for employees and students.
+RMA/Texas, Inc. provides a tobacco-free environment for employees and students.
 Smoking (including, but not limited to cigarettes, cigars, and pipes) and the use of tobacco by employees is prohibited on all RMA-owned property, in RMA-owned vehicles, and while supervising students during school-related events.

-RMA also prohibits the use of any "vapor products"-meaning electronic cigarettes (ecigarettes) or any other device that uses a mechanical heating element, battery, or electronic circuit to deliver vapor that may include nicotine to the individual inhaling from the device; any substance used to fill or refill the device-cigarette; inhalants; electronic cigarette devices; and/or other devices or paraphernalia used with vapor products, other inhalants, or chemicals-at all times on RMA property, at any RMA event or activity (whether or not on school property), or in RMA vehicles.
+RMA/Texas, Inc. also prohibits the use of any "vapor products"-meaning electronic cigarettes (e-cigarettes) or any other device that uses a mechanical heating element, battery, or electronic circuit to deliver vapor that may include nicotine to the individual inhaling from the device; any substance used to fill or refill the device-cigarette; inhalants; electronic cigarette devices; and/or other devices or paraphernalia used with vapor products, other inhalants, or chemicals-at all times on RMA property, at any RMA event or activity (whether or not on school property), or in RMA vehicles.